+caTissueCdmsIntegration.properties file is used to provide any additional information required by the Integrator class.
+The properties mentioned in this file are read and provided to the Integrator’s constructor.

 Security considerations

 This feature depends on CDMS application to handle its own security risks.
 When CDMS application accesses caTissue application, caTissue is responsible for handling the security risks like XSS attacks or SQL injection.
 CaTissue application uses its own stinger framework to handle these security risks.